bamlab/nest-rabbit-tasks/README.md

 @Module({
   imports: [
     // Note that there is also a `registerAsync` method
-    // that allows the parameters to depend on an injected configservice.
+    // that allows the parameters to depend on an injected configService.
     // You can have a look at the interface to see what options it takes.
     NestRabbitTasksModule.registerSync({
       // That is not the name of RabbitMQ queue